resthub/resthub.org/tutorial/spring.rst

 Answer:
 +++++++

+Using an HTTP client (e.g. `Poster <https://addons.mozilla.org/en-US/firefox/addon/poster/>`_ in Firefox or `REST Console <https://chrome.google.com/webstore/detail/cokgbflfommojglbmbpenpphppikmonn>`_ in Chrome), explore the new API and check:

 1. **How is wrapped the list of all existing tasks ?**
 2. **How to get a single task ?**
 3. **How to update an existing task ?
 Update task 1 to add a description** ``new description``